Jiajing Emperor: Sea ban policy and problems with pirates

 In the 1520s and 1530s, there was a rise in pirate attacks and related violence along the southeast coast from Zhejiang to Guangdong.
 The Jiajing government attempted to address this issue by implementing repeated bans on private maritime trade, even going as far as prohibiting the construction of ships with two or more masts.
 Despite the efforts of conservatives, maritime trade continued to grow significantly in the mid-16th century.
-In fact, during the 15th and 16th centuries, the Ming state gradually shifted to using silver as a form of taxation due to the lack of other options, but silver mining was limited and the state was unable to ensure its import through the tribute system.
-As a result, the highly profitable silver importation fell into the hands of smuggling groups.
+During the 15th and 16th centuries, the Ming state gradually shifted to using silver as a form of taxation due to the lack of other options, but silver mining was limited and the state was unable to ensure its import through the tribute system.
+The highly profitable silver importation fell into the hands of smuggling groups.

 The bans on private maritime trade were difficult to enforce, as the local military garrisons were ill-equipped to deal with the pirates.
 The soldiers lacked proper training and discipline, and the officers were often involved in illegal trade themselves.
 Furthermore, lax enforcement of the bans was supported by some high-ranking officials, including Grand Secretary Zhang Cong.

 In the 1540s, groups of smugglers and pirates united and grew stronger, building bases on islands off the coast.
 From the mid-1520s, their center was the port of Shuangyu in the Zhoushan archipelago near Ningbo, where the Portuguese arrived in 1539 and the Japanese in 1545.
 In the late 1540s and 1550s, violence reached its peak as raids by pirates and smugglers not only affected the countryside, but also the suburbs of major cities such as Hangzhou and Jiaxing.
-In the latter half of the 1550s, generals Hu Zongxian, Yu Dayou, and Qi Jiguang managed to break up the smuggling groups and restore order in Zhejiang.
+In the latter half of the 1550s, Hu Zongxian, Yu Dayou, and Qi Jiguang managed to break up the smuggling groups and restore order in Zhejiang.
 By 1563, they had successfully cleared Fujian and by the mid-1560s, Guangdong and Guangxi.
-As a result, piracy was no longer a serious problem.
+Piracy was no longer a serious problem.
 The Jiajing Emperor refused to lift the bans; it was only after his death in 1567 that a request to abolish the sea ban policy and allow "trade with both the western and eastern seas" was successful.
 Trade was then concentrated in Fujian's Moon Port (Yuegang), while trade with Japan remained strictly prohibited.